OpenTreeOfLife/opentreeoflife.github.io/updateott.md

 ## Commit and push edOTT
   1. Note the current HEAD of the amendments-1 repo in the commit and README.md

+## scp OTT to to files.opentreeoflife.org
+e.g.

+    tar cfvz ott3.7.3.tgz ott3.7.3
+    scp ott3.7.3.tgz files.opentreeoflife.org
+    ssh files.opentreeoflife.org

+then move the archive to the appropriate apache-served directory on that server.

+## back up OTT to AWS S3 storage

 ## Rebuild the synth tree
+See <a href="./updatetree/" target="_blank">Update Tree</a>.

+## Create a new ott#.#.md doc in reference-taxonomy/doc
+Markdown documentation of the OTT build.
+The output of the synth is useful for getting the number of visible taxa in OTT.

+## Create a new ot-synthesis-v#.#.md doc in germinator/doc
+Markdown documentation of the tree build.

 ## Deploy the synth tree and OTT